-If you are selling fashion products chances are someone have left a review about you.
+If you are selling fashion products chances are someone has left a review about you.
 If you pride with your products, the service you offer and you focus on the overall customer experience you want to deliver, chances are this review is a 5 star.

 This type of UGC is super powerful as it provides social proof and significantly increases your conversion rates by just helping potential customers speed up their purchasing decisions.

 Think about it, put yourself in the shoes of your customers, you browse your Facebook feed you see an ad and you click to check it out, you get redirected to a landing page where you can buy the product.

 Now my question for you is, after price what is the second criteria you look for before you make your choice?
 It’s a review, right?

 The review is all about the quality associated with the product and nowadays it’s not only about the product.

 Increasingly we associate quality with the overall experience past customers of that brand have experienced, be it the actual product being the same as advertised, the speed of the delivery, the support they have received from the brand’s customer support team, etc.

 Imagine, you create such an experience, your customers will be leaving reviews on your website the moment they have made they bought something or the delivery has arrived if it’s fast and on time.

 Photos with your branded hashtag & photos mentioning your account